-Recovery of the Bible as one story is of primary importance, even urgent, if the church is to be faithful in today's world.
-There are at least three reasons for this.
-The first is that since this is what the Bible is by its very nature, we can understand its authority only if we receive it as an all-embracing story.
-The Bible carries divine authority and it must shape our lives.
-The problem is that there are many models of biblical authority functioning among those who agree with this confession, some of which diminish scriptural authority and others which actually undermine it.
-N. T. Wright's work on this has been
+I am convinced along with Webber and Kenyon that the recovery of the Bible as one story is of primary importance, even urgent, if the evangelical church is to be faithful in today's world.
+Let me suggest three reasons for this.
+The first is that since this is what the Bible is by its very nature, we can only understand its authority if we receive it as an all-embracing story.
+Evangelicals rightly understand that the Bible carries divine authority and that it must shape our lives.
+The problem is that there are many models of biblical authority functioning in the evangelical community, some of which diminish scriptural authority, and others which actually undermine it.
+N.T.
+Wright's work on this has been instructive.
+20 In his well-known essay How Can the Bible Be Authoritative? he notes that evangelicals have often found the authority of the Bible in timeless truth and principles, or as a witness to primary events, or in its timeless function.
+Wright comments: